microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/reportroot-getteamsteamactivitycounts.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Get the number of Microsoft Teams activity by activity type.
-The activity types are meetings and messages related.
+Get the number of activities in Microsoft Teams teams by activity type.
+The activity types are related to meetings and messages.

 ## Permissions